09 Jul The No-Nonsense Nurturer Leader: Behaviors for Transformational School Leadership

 - Clarity and frequency: Clarity requires specificity and mechanics, while frequency requires informal dialogue, as well as planning for systemic communication processes.

-- Normed language: Challenge, invite, and expect your staff to begin using the same/similar language.
-Language drives culture, and it is important to be explicit about how you and your teachers talk with and about students, as well as with and about each other.
+- Normed language: Challenge, invite, and expect your staff to begin using and defining the same language.
+Language drives culture, and it is important to be explicit about how you and your teachers talk with and about students, as well as with and about each other and your practices as professionals.

 Consider the following habits when developing and unpacking mindsets: